kbartlett8/ComputerScienceIIProject/README.md

 # SQL_Project
-This is the SQL i made for project in Computer Science 2 (CSCE 156).
+This is the SQL I made for a project in Computer Science 2 (CSCE 156) and what I made for a lab